What is a Currency Intervention?

 Currency Interventions throughout History

-The country sold yuan in order to purchase U.S. dollar denominated assets like Treasuries and maintained a peg in value to the dollar.
+The country sold yuan to purchase U.S. dollar-denominated assets like Treasuries and maintained a peg in value to the dollar.

 Common Methods for Currency Intervention

 Currency interventions are generally characterized as either sterilized or non-sterilized transactions, depending on whether it changes the monetary base.
 Both methods involve buying and selling foreign currencies - or bonds denominated in those currencies - to either increase or decrease the value of their currency in the global foreign exchange market.

 Sterilized transactions are designed to influence exchange rates without changing the monetary base by buying or selling foreign currency denominated bonds while simultaneously buying and selling domestic currency bonds to offset the amount.
 Non-sterilized transactions involve simply buying or selling foreign currency bonds with domestic currency without the offsetting transaction.

 Central banks can also opt to directly intervene in the currency markets through spot and forward market transactions.
 These transactions involve directly purchasing foreign currency with domestic currency or vice versa, with delivery times of a few days to several weeks.
 The goal in these transactions is to affect currency values in the very near-term.